kubeflow/kfp-tekton/sdk/README.md

     pip install kfp-tekton

-Alternatively you can install the latest version of the `kfp-tekton` compiler from source by cloning the repository [https://github.com/kubeflow/kfp-tekton](https://github.com/kubeflow/kfp-tekton):
+Alternatively you can install the latest version of the `kfp-tekton` compiler from the source by cloning the repository [https://github.com/kubeflow/kfp-tekton](https://github.com/kubeflow/kfp-tekton):

 1. Clone the `kfp-tekton` repo: